johnsyweb/johnsyweb.github.io/_posts/2015-11-01-my-first-marathon.markdown

-At my former home parkrun at Westerfolds Park, I met a lot of social runners who were always pushing the limits of their achievements: working hard to beat their own 5km personal bests and setting goals to run further than ever before and always encouraging other to join them.
+At my former home parkrun at Westerfolds Park, I met a lot of social runners who were always pushing the limits of their achievements: working hard to beat their own 5km personal bests and setting goals to run further than ever before and always encouraging others to join them.
 Most weeks, after our run, there'd be talk of the next big run on the local running calendar and all distances were in the mix from 5km to ultra marathons!
 It was easy to get caught up in the wave of enthusiasm for these events and this was a part of the reason I ended up pushing